 On September 11, 2013, Constitutional Accountability Center filed an amicus curiae brief in the Supreme Court in support of the government in Environmental Protection Agency v.
 EME Homer.
 For more than 50 years, the federal government has sought to mitigate interstate air pollution and promote healthy air quality.
-At issue in Homer is whether the Environmental Protection Agency (“EPA”), in its most recent attempt to mitigate the spillover effects of air pollution, exceeded its authority under the Clean Air Act (“CAA”).
+At issue in Homer was whether the Environmental Protection Agency (“EPA”), in its attempt to mitigate the cross-state, spillover effects of air pollution, exceeded its authority under the Clean Air Act (“CAA”).

-To enforce an important provision of the CAA, the EPA promulgated the Transport Rule, which sets limits on the emission of pollutants in upwind States that “significantly contribute” to keeping downwind States from meeting federal air quality standards.
-Following a challenge to the Transport Rule brought by several upwind States and various industry groups, the U.S. Court of Appeals for the D.C.
-Circuit invalidated the Transport Rule in a decision that ignored the plain text of the CAA and second-guessed the expert policy judgments of the EPA.
-The EPA appealed the lower court’s decision, and the Supreme Court has agreed to hear the case in its upcoming Term.
+To enforce an important provision of the CAA, the EPA promulgated the Transport Rule, which sets limits on the emission of pollutants in upwind states that “significantly contribute” to keeping downwind states from meeting federal air quality standards.
+Following a challenge to the Transport Rule brought by several upwind states and various industry groups, a divided panel of the U.S. Court of Appeals for the District of Columbia Circuit invalidated the Transport Rule in a decision that ignored the plain text of the CAA and second-guessed the expert policy judgments of the EPA.
+The EPA appealed that decision, and the Supreme Court agreed to hear the case.

-In our brief, we demonstrate that the Constitution’s text, history, and structure support Congress’s power to pass laws that address genuinely national problems like interstate air pollution and bolster EPA’s authority to enact regulations that carry out those laws.
+Our brief demonstrated that the Constitution’s text, history, and structure support Congress’s power to pass laws that address genuinely national problems like interstate air pollution and bolster EPA’s authority to enact regulations that carry out those laws.
 The Framers assembled in Philadelphia to “form a more perfect Union” – more perfect than the British tyranny against which they had revolted and more perfect than the flawed Articles of Confederation under which they had lived for a decade since declaring independence.
-Concerned with creating a responsive, effective, energetic national government, the Framers granted Congress broad power to enact legislation on subjects and concerning problems that are federal by nature, and in cases in which States prove incompetent – a structural principle embodied in Resolution VI, a resolution adopted by the delegates of the Constitutional Convention declaring, in part, that Congress should have authority “to legislate in all Cases for the general Interests of the Union,” and translated into constitutional provisions (specifically, the powers granted to Congress in Article I).
+Concerned with creating a responsive, effective, energetic national government, the Framers granted Congress broad power to enact legislation on subjects and concerning problems that are federal by nature, and in cases in which states prove “separately incompetent” – a structural principle embodied in Resolution VI, a resolution adopted by the delegates of the Constitutional Convention declaring, in part, that Congress should have authority “to legislate in all Cases for the general Interests of the Union,” and translated into constitutional provisions (specifically, the powers granted to Congress in Article I).

-CAC’s brief urges the Court to uphold the EPA’s Transport Rule and reverse the D.C.
+CAC’s brief urged the Court to uphold the EPA’s Transport Rule and reverse the D.C.
 Circuit’s decision.
 The Court heard oral argument in Homer on December 10, 2013.